anzepirnat/LoadProfiling/README.md

 This repository contains:
 * code used for the webapp (demo.py)
 * code which uses preprocessed data from Jakob's masters degree and turns them into webapp ready data (DemoCode.ipynb)
+## Docker
+This webapp is accesible in a [docker container](https://hub.docker.com/repository/docker/anzepirnat/ecdemo).
 ## About the app
 Elderly care dahsboard is a webapp developed as a demo to showcase usability of anomaly detection on NILM datasets.